Why Is Car Insurance So Expensive in Louisiana?

 Keep Your Credit Score Up

-In Louisiana, carriers are allowed to use credit-based insurance scores as a rating factor.
+In Louisiana, carriers are allowed to use credit based insurance scores as a rating factor.
 A strong credit score can significantly lower your premium.
 If your credit has improved since you last shopped for insurance, it's worth getting new quotes.
+And don't worry, getting a quote won't hurt your credit.

 Drive Clean

 This one is obvious but worth saying: your driving record is one of the biggest factors in your rate.
-A single at-fault accident or DUI can double your premium for three to five years.
+A single at fault accident or DUI can double your premium for 3–5 years.
 Speeding tickets, even minor ones, add up too.

 What We Tell Louisiana Drivers